 Shopify site optimization for higher conversions should start with website load speed optimization.
 Analyze your online store with PageSpeed Insights or GTmetrix and identify the pain points which influence the website performance.
 Here is what you can do:

-- Choose a responsive theme
+- Choose responsive Shopify themes that convert

 - Revise all installed apps and sort them out or optimize